gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 or is he dispelling the illusion of a *summum bonum* that does not exist?
 (There is a third, Straussian possibility: there is no *summum bonum*, but we ought to act as if there is: the "noble lie.")

+## For This Is All a Dream We Dreamed One Afternoon Long Ago

+In his brief essay "Leviathan: A Myth," Oakeshott remarks that a civilization is "at bottom a collective dream" (2000:
+159).

 ## Conclusion

 We can now see how, despite their shared view of philosophy as "experience without reservation or arrest," and their